Nadia Halfway

 However, eating out every single day can be inconvenient, expensive, and sometimes tough on your stomach, especially if you’re visiting an exotic country and aren’t used to strong flavours.
 Moreover, finding the right places to eat without wasting time or money can be tricky.

-For these reasons, I have collected a list of my favourite websites and apps for foodie travellers.
+For these reasons, I have collected a list of websites and apps for foodie travellers.
 From local street snacks to fine dining and unique culinary experiences, to apps that help save food from waste, knowing what and where to eat is a game-changer during a trip.

 ⚠️Disclaimer: Some of the websites below are affiliate links or require a promo code for receving a discount.
 If you book through them or use my personal promo code at the time of subscription or reservation, I’ll earn a small commission (at no extra cost to you), and you’ll get a discount or a special promotion too.
 It’s a win–win!